emmawalshdev/living-landscapes/README.md

 * Map Integration - I would like to Integrate maps into the website, for added reference.

-* Image Carousel - I would like to include an image carousel feature for the indidual creation in the 'Portfolio' page.
+* Image Carousel - I would like to include an image carousel feature for the individual creations in the 'Portfolio' page.

-* Request a quotation on contact form - This is an option for the future, depending on the requirements of the company.
+* Request Design Quotation on 'Contact Us' page - This is an option for the future, depending on the requirements of the company.

 ----------------------------